-For the article-style dissertation option, the major professor and advisory committee must be of the opinion that three or more articles in the dissertation are of sufficient quality to be published in a relevant academic journal.
+For the article-style dissertation option, the major professor and advisory committee must deem three or more scholarly articles to be of publishable quality.
+Publishable quality does not mean publishable quality per the journal editor's or journal requirements but a general requirement based on the committee's determination of the quality of the work.
 In other words, deemed likely to be peer-reviewed for a reputable scholarly journal and deemed it will be given at least a "revise and resubmit" decision by the editor.
 It is the responsibility of the student and the major professor and advisory committee to decide which articles (and how many) to include in the dissertation package.
 Articles included must be such that it is possible to see unity in the content of the dissertation.
 Article-style dissertations must also contain an overarching introductory chapter and a conclusion chapter.